Imayowadavid/Superstore-Transactions-Analysis-/README.md

 ***
 1. The dataset( Transaction Table) was transformed using Power Query Editor (PowerBI).
 2. Three(3) Dimension Tables(Customer, Location ,Product) were formed from the Transaction Table and all the categorized tables were grouped according to related data concept.
-3. Fact able ( Transaction Table ) was renamed SALESFact.
+3. Fact table ( Transaction Table ) was renamed SALESFact.
 3. Duplicates were removed from the Dimension Tables .

 ![](1a.png)